vck3000/ProAvalon/README.md

 2. Install node modules.
 Local installation of the packages is required for intellisense.

 ```
-> npm install # this will install lerna in the root directory
+> npm install # This will install lerna and the pre-commit hooks.
+> npm install -g lerna # This will install lerna globally
-> npm run bootstrap # this will install all of the required dependencies
+> npm run bootstrap # This will install all of the required dependencies in each package
 ```

 3. Set up environment variables.
 Copy `.env.example` and rename it to `.env`.